divviup/divviup-api/cli/README.md

 ## divviup - the Divvi Up command line tool

 `divviup` is a command line (CLI) tool for doing all basic operations on both the Divvi Up API and Distributed Aggregation Protocol (DAP) API endpoints.
+It's only likely to work if the leader aggregator is [Janus](https://github.com/divviup/janus).
 See `divviup --help` for details on all of the commands.

 ### Command Line Tutorial